Плямиста гарячка Скелястих Гір (ПГСГ)

 Onset is abrupt, with severe headache, chills, prostration, and muscular pains.
 Fever reaches 39.5 to 40° C within several days and remains high (for 15 to 20 days in severe cases), although morning remissions may occur.

-Between the 1st and 6th day of fever, most patients with RMSF develop a rash on the wrists, ankles, palms, soles, and forearms that rapidly extends to the neck, face, axillae, buttocks, and trunk.
+Between the first and sixth day of fever, most patients with RMSF develop a rash on the wrists, ankles, palms, soles, and forearms that rapidly extends to the neck, face, axillae, buttocks, and trunk.
 Initially macular and pink, it becomes maculopapular and darker.
 In about 4 days, the lesions become petechial and may coalesce to form large hemorrhagic areas that later ulcerate.

 Neurologic symptoms include headache, restlessness, insomnia, delirium, and coma, all indicative of encephalitis.